CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab21-Gettingstarted.md

 ## Architecture

-The lab architecture demonstrates how Azure AI Language enables custom text classification using uploaded documents and application integration:
+The lab architecture demonstrates how Azure AI Speech enables real-time speech translation and synthesis:

-1. **Azure AI Language Resource:** Learning how to provision an AI Language service in the Azure portal that provides the core NLP capabilities, including training, deploying, and hosting custom classification models.
+1. **Azure AI Speech Resource:** Learning how to provision a Speech service in the Azure portal that provides speech-to-text, translation, and text-to-speech capabilities.

-1. **Azure Storage Account:** Understanding how to create and configure a storage account to store and manage sample articles.
-These articles are uploaded into a container and linked to the classification project for labeling and training.
+1. **Azure Cloud Shell:** Gaining experience in setting up a Cloud Shell environment to develop, run, and test the Python application.

-1. **Language Studio:** Gaining experience using the browser-based interface to create a classification project, label data, train, evaluate, and deploy the model.
+1. **Python Application:** Understanding how to integrate the Azure AI Speech SDK in a Python app to recognize spoken input, translate it into multiple languages, and synthesize the translations into speech.

-1. **Cloud Shell & Python App:** Learning how to configure a development environment in Azure Cloud Shell, connect to the deployed model using endpoints and keys, and classify text files programmatically through the Azure AI Language SDK.
+1. **Audio Input & Output:** Using a sample .wav audio file as input for translation and generating output .wav files to hear the translated speech.

 ## Architecture Diagram